sayak119/Localize/README.md

 * Rolling the bot out publicly for usage.
 * Spreading awareness about the bot so that people start to use it.
 * Adding **private reply** feature after acceptance.

+**As of now, the bot hasn't been released publicly.
+For access and testing the bot, please email me.
+When the bot gets approved, the link would be made public.**